joydeepmscs/prime-numbers/README.md

 From the project base directory you can run `mvn spring-boot:run` which will start the application on `http://localhost:8080`

+## Using the Project API

 You can access Swagger UI on http://localhost:8080/v1/swagger-ui.html

-## Using the Project API
-The project is configured with two RESTful API operations:

 * [Generate Primes](#generate-primes)